 When Income Ends

-In ACM, at initial application or REDE when income is expected to end do not use the income from the last 30 days to determine future income.
+At initial application or REDE, when income is expected to end do not use the income from the last 30 days to determine future income.
 Best Estimate is based on the person's statement of future earnings such as but not limited to rate of pay, hours of work, and number of expected paychecks.

 Example: Mr N is in Group 22 and files his REDE application on 01/12.
 The last month of his approval period is January.
 Mr. N reports he expects to receive 2 more UI checks on 01/22 and 02/05 for $450 each.
 Budget $450 for February and enter it in the system as a monthly amount (Frequency = 5).
 Beginning March, budget zero.